amandamxavier/connections/README.md

 ## 📜 License

-This project is under license.
-Click [here](LICENSE.md) for more details.
+This project is under MIT license.
+Click [here](LICENSE) for more details.